| bc |

 be remembered for Simon Black.
 Born in Melbourne

-Grammar School.
-Tragedy intervened: his father
+Hill Grammar School.
+Tragedy intervened: his

-landing a position on the Melbourne Herald as a
+eventually landing a position on the Melbourne

-being revised and published by Angus and
+these eventually being revised and published by

-Robertson in 1950.
+Angus and Robertson in 1950.
 Originally titled 'Full

 Throttle to Fortune', it became 'Meet

 Simon Black'.
-During the war, Southall
+During the war, Ivan

-flew Sunderlands for the RAAF over the seas
+Southall flew Sunderlands for the RAAF,

-German U-boat.
+U-boat.
 With the war over, he became a war

 historian in England before returning to